Vober Hat: Plot

 There are another two important houses in this story, which is coachar Mama's house and Carbala Kaka's house.
 The greatly respected coachar Mama is the local football coach and once coached the two brothers Marem Kha and Harem Kha. coachar Mama lives with his elder Son, Toofa, his younger daughter, Khushboo and his brother-in-law Shada Miya. coachar Mama was also married but his wife died after giving birth to Khushboo.

 Tofa's is important character of this drama.
 He is a Music Teacher and he also only teaches females.
 So following Fisa, Tofa falls in love with Goyna's younger sibling Ayna.
 But here too there is a love triangle.
 Carbala Kaka's daughter Nokshi is deeply in love with Tofa.

 Neighbouring coachar Mama's house is indeed Carbala Kaka's house.
 Carbala Kaka's house consists of his sister, Gole, his two young children, Dola and Kala and his older daughter, Nokshi, who also attends the same college as Goyna.
 And again, Carbala Kaka's wife died many years ago.

 The story goes on slowly like this but one man interrupts the story and turns it upside down.
 Into the story two important new characters enter, and they are Dhobola and "Jotish" Baba Huzur.
-Dhobola is a sweet young girl who lives in the nearby village with her close friend Mahela.
+Dhobola is a sweet young girl who lives in the nearby village with her maid Mahela.
 She is also a student and is studying for her final exams therefore a tutor would help her.
 Fiza is the only tutor, so he accepts Dhobola's plea, which ends up being a demand.
 As like many of the women in the village, Dhobola falls for Fiza, causing even more tension for Fiza.

 The "Jotish" is known as the 'Fortune teller'.
 He is believed to have supernatural powers of controlling the Sun and the Moon which help him to gain the hearts of the people of Vobhodia.
+He ends up becoming very close to the Kha brothers.
+They often argue about who's the one responsible for the Jotish in the village.
 But the people of Vobhodia are unaware of what kind of evil Jotish Baba is planning.